Structured Logging

 -

-Default handlers don’t fit your deployment requirements
+Standard file/console handlers don’t fit your requirements

 Timestamp Format Configuration